 3.5.2 Joining fees

 Joining fees qualify for exemption where the benefits you supply in return are the same as for the subscription and the subscription is itself exempt.
 But if the joining fee entitles the member to different benefits, you must, where appropriate, account for VAT based on the liability of those benefits.

 3.5.3 Waiting lists

-A charge to be placed on a waiting list is exempt if both:
+A charge to be placed on a waiting list is exempt if it’s both:

-- it is deducted from the new member’s first subscription or entrance fee, and the subscription or fee itself will qualify for exemption
+- deducted from the new member’s first subscription or entrance fee, and the subscription or fee itself will qualify for exemption

-- it is refundable in the event that the candidate fails to become a member for any reason, including voluntary withdrawal
+- refundable in the event that the candidate fails to become a member for any reason, including voluntary withdrawal

 In all other circumstances the fee is consideration for the right to be on the waiting list and is standard-rated.

 Life membership subscriptions are exempt if the subscription entitles the member to playing services for life and the annual subscription is exempt.